linuxdeepin/deepin-manual/manual-assets/personal/deepin-image-viewer/en_US/index.md

 - Double-click an image to open if Image Viewer has been set as the default application for image viewing.
 - Open Image Viewer, click **Open Image** and select the image file to open it.
 - Open Image Viewer and drag the image to the interface to open it.
-- Drag the image to the Image Viewer icon on the desktop or in the dock to open it.
+- Drag the image to the Image Viewer icon on the desktop or in the Dock to open it.
 >![tips](icon/tips.svg) Tips: In Control Center, you can set Image Viewer as the default image viewer.
 Please refer to [Default Applications](dman:///dde#Default Applications) for specific operations.

 Following Image formats are supported: BMP, ICO, JPG/JPE/JPEG, PNG, TGA, TIF/TIFF, XPM, GIF, WEBP, CR2, NEF, DNG, RAF, MEF, MRW, XBM, SVG, ORF, MNG, etc.